SamWibatt/prewish-blinky/README.md

     * on for "1" bit, off for "0"
     * each bit ~1/10 second
     * e.g. 8'b10100000 does two quick blinks and a pause, repeatedly
-    * it uses a simple interconnect (see under purpose.)
+    * it uses a simple interface (see under purpose.)
 * and whatever other modules are necessary to drive the peripheral

 ## purpose
 * I'm new to HDLs but done a little bit of digital design
 * Learning Verilog now that there are open source tools and cheap dev hardware (as of writing on 7/30/19!)
 * Ramping up to learning [Wishbone b4 classic pipelined (pdf)](https://cdn.opencores.org/downloads/wbspec_b4.pdf) (say).
-    * Hence **"prewish" - Pre-Wishbone interconnect project!**
+    * Hence **"prewish" - Pre-Wishbone interface project!**
-    * So I can get used to designing and using interconnects
+    * So I can get used to designing and using interface standards
         * So I can use and contribute open source Verilog modules
     * I don't like the terms "Master" and "Slave" so I'm calling things "Mentor" and "Student", or M and S
-    * Simplified interconnect:
+    * Simplified interface:
         * all active high like Wishbone
-        * reset line global to the interconnect
+        * reset line global to the interface
         * system clock line global
         * 8 bit data input to S modules
         * 8 bit data output from M modules (they can be both!)